Regional EE Networks: A How-To Guide

 EE Master Plan

 By statute, every five years KEEC convenes representatives of agencies and organizations from across the state to collaborate and create a master plan for improving environmental education in Kentucky.
-The first master plan, Land, Legacy, and Learning
+The first master plan, Land, Legacy, and Learning, was completed in 1999.
+Updated versions were completed in 2004 and 2009.
+The most recent version, Land, Legacy and Learning IV, was published in 2015.

 By statute, KEEC must “monitor and report periodically on environmental literacy in Kentucky.”
 KEEC, working with the University of Kentucky Survey Research Center, completed the first survey of environmental knowledge, attitudes and behaviors in 1999.
 The second survey was conducted in 2004; the third in 2009.